Q: Please give me the pros & cons for

 fireplace logs, vent free gas log set, vented gas logs, Peterson gas log,

-fireplace gas log, vented gas log, outdoor gas log, gas fire pit, outdoor gas
+fireplace gas log, vented gas log, gas fire pit, outdoor gas